timirahj/Kubernetes_Examples/HelloWorld/blog_post.md

 ### Push your Docker Image to the Cloud

 Now we need to push our container to a **_registry_**.
 A container registry is library is a library of docker images.
-Docker hosts a free registry called [DockerHub](https://hub.docker.com), that’s the one we’ll be pushing our container to.
+Docker hosts a free registry called DockerHub, that’s the one we’ll be pushing our container to.

 If you’re running Docker for Mac, make sure you’re logged into your Docker account and that Docker is running on your machine.
 You can do that by clicking the Docker icon at the top of your screen.
 You should see a green light to verify that it’s running.

+First you’ll need to sign up to [create an account on DockerHub](https://hub.docker.com).

 ([Click here for these instructions using other operating systems](https://docs.docker.com/docker-for-windows/install/).)